ietf-wg-cellar/matroska-specification/cellar-codec/codec_iana.md

 To register a new BlockAdditional Type ID in this registry, one needs a `BlockAddIDType` unsigned integer, a `BlockAddIDName` string value, a Change Controller, and an optional Reference to a document describing the BlockAdditional Type ID.

+"Matroska BlockAdditional Type IDs" are to be allocated according to the "First Come First Served" policy [@!RFC8126].

 (#blockadd-id-registry-table) shows the initial contents of the "Matroska BlockAdditional Type IDs" registry.
 The Change Controller for the initial entries is the IETF.